 Ergonomically designed crank handle

 Expensive for a manual grinder

-The OXO coffee grinder is compact, easy to use and easy to clean, with the major advantage of providing quality, consistent coffee granules for amazing taste.
+The OXO burr grinder is compact, easy to use, and easy to clean, with the major advantage of providing quality, consistent coffee granules for amazing taste.
 Unlike many conical burr grinders, this option from OXO remembers your last settings, which cuts down on the set-up time each morning and makes getting your next hit of coffee all that easier.

 There have been a few complaints about the beans getting jammed, however, so we recommend taking apart your hopper and grinder every few weeks to give the coffee mill a good clean down and avoid any build-up of granules.

 - Weight4.5 pounds

 Customer complain about a humming noise coming from the machine (even when it’s off)

 As the most expensive item on our list (at the time of writing), we know that the Breville Smart Grinder Pro had to come up with some amazing features to be worth the money, especially when faced with our competition.
 Suffice to say, that although it didn’t reach the top spot, this is still an impressive grinder that provides great-tasting granules.
 The big winner for this item, however, is the sheer geekery that comes with such a high-tech option.

 60 settings give you ultimate control over your coffee beans, making it ideal for those homes with multiple coffee makers around the kitchen, while the LCD display and sleek, stainless-steel material give the look of a high-end, high-quality appliance.
 This may not be the best coffee grinder for the beginner, but it’s certainly the top choice for those ready to get more serious about their coffee-making skills.

 60 grind settings provide complete control over taste and texture